bootphon/articulatory_inversion/README.md

 	- preprocessing that reads/cleans/preprocess/reorganize data \\
 	- Feed a neural network with our data.
 Training  on some speakers and testing on a speaker

+The library enables evaluating the generalization capacity of a set of (or one) corpus.
+ To do so we train the model in three different configurations.
+ For each configuration we evaluate the model through cross validation, considering successively the speakers as the test speaker, and averaging the results.
+ 1) "speaker specific", we train and test on the same speaker.
+This configuration gives a topline of the results, and learn some characteristics of the speaker
+ 2) "speaker dependent", we train on all speakers (including the test speaker).
+ 3) "speaker independant", we train on all speakers EXCEPT the test-speaker.
+We discover the test-speaker at the evaluation of the model.
+ By analyzing how the scores decrease from configuration 1 to 3 we conclude on the generalization capacity.

 # Dependencies
 numpy